eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-21_zcash-an-open-private-financial-system.md

 - - -

-This page is synchronized from the post: [ZCash - An Open, Private Financial System.](https://steemit.com/@deanliu/zcash-an-open-private-financial-system)
+This page is synchronized from the post: ['ZCash - An Open, Private Financial System.'](https://steemit.com/@deanliu/zcash-an-open-private-financial-system)